-Further, SEC rules under the Securities Act also require certain filings before your IPO, mainly your registration statement and prospectus.
-And while we suggest reading our previous thoughts on the S-1 – the most common registration – to better understand what it means for your company and leadership, the S-1 isn’t the only registration game in town.
+SEC rules under the Securities Act also require certain filings before your IPO, mainly your registration statement and prospectus.
+And while we suggest reading our previous thoughts on the S-1 – the most common registration – to better understand what it means for your company and leadership, the S-1 isn’t the only item on your registration to-do list.

-- Form S-3: Typically used for post-IPO secondary offerings that provides simplified reporting – with respect to the S-1 – if a company meets certain criteria.
+- Form S-3: Typically used for post-IPO secondary offerings, providing simplified reporting – with respect to the S-1 – if a company meets certain criteria.

 - Form S-4: Mandatory filing for public or reporting companies that provides material information stemming from a business combination or companies undergoing an exchange offer.
-Form S-4 may also be used to register private debt securities previously issued under Securities Act Rule 144A with registration rights.
+Companies may also use Form S-4 to register private debt securities previously issued under Securities Act Rule 144A with registration rights.

 For our more eagle-eyed readers, we didn’t mistakenly skip Form S-2.
 The SEC retired it back in 2005 in favor of an enhanced Form S-1.

 Another critical piece of legislation, the Securities Exchange Act of 1934 – commonly referred to as the Exchange Act – mandates ongoing reporting, the most common being:

 - Proxy statements

 Why so many requirements, you ask?
 Well, the reports you file with the SEC are available to the public through the SEC’s EDGAR portal – more on that topic in a bit.
 These filings provide transparency and critical financial information so shareholders and the general investing public can make well-informed decisions.

 Of course, every company is different, so we recommend fully understanding the filing requirements specific to your organization.
 For instance, certain securities offerings – intrastate, limited size, government-issued, and limited private offerings – are often exempt from SEC registration.